carmenbianca/report-liferay/report.md

 concluded more overall that I had not succeeded in addressing some specific implementation details.
 The primary example given was the ability to generate a list of dependencies, which is reflected on in section
-\ref{implementation-details}.
+\ref{implementation-difficulties}.
 Therefore, before starting my second design, I addressed these implementation details.

 The first design proposal is not at all congruent with the above design, and is not included.
 I would have liked to verify the above design with Peter Yoo, but